mjdelvizis/pitch_classifications/README.md

 ![Screen Shot 2021-12-19 at 8 07 35 PM](https://user-images.githubusercontent.com/70180470/146710483-d0f02293-045c-46d6-ba55-99e845395ee9.png)

-NOTE: FT - two-seam fastball, SI - sinker, FF - four-seam fastball, CH - Changeup, SL - slider, CU - cutter, IN , FC - cutter, KC - knuck curve
+NOTE: FT - two-seam fastball, SI - sinker, FF - four-seam fastball, CH - Changeup, SL - slider, CU - curveball, FC - cutter, KC - knuckle curve, KN - Knuckle ball

 This visualization shows that the models should have success in classifying pitches as they appear separable.
 We can use this visualization to see which pitches are the most unique and which pitches are most similar.
 For example, the four-seam fastball looks the most distinguishable while the two-seam fastball and the sinker seem most similar.
 This visualizations will serve as a good reference point when approaching our task.